Ho-Am Prize in Mass Communication

 The Ho-Am Prize in Mass Communication was an annual award in South Korea.
 It was given to people or groups who furthered mass media or communications in a way which was to the "enhancement of the welfare of mankind".
 It was one of the inaugural Ho-Am Prizes, established in 1991 along with the Prize in Science, Prize in Medicine, and Prize in Community Service, but was discontinued after 1996.

+Winners

 Winners of the Ho-Am Prize in Mass Communication: